 Any detection of suspended water is not good if the detection powder turn 100% pink.
 The fuel FAILS

 The kit consists of 5 each test tubes with the reaction powder capsule in them and one transfer pipette.

 1. Remove one of the capsules from a test tube

 2. Do not put fuel in on top of the capsule.

 3. Take fuel samples from as many locations you see fit using the pipette.

-4. Add fuel to the empty vial FIRST.
+4. Add fuel to the empty tube FIRST.
 Approximately 3/4 full.

 5. Take the capsule and open it and pour the continents into your test tube with fuel.
 Put on the lid and shake for 10 seconds.